RESEARCH

 Gawronski, B., Brannon, S. M., & Ng, N. L. Social Cognition. [doi] [osf]

-My secondary lines of research fall under the scopes of social cognition and forensic psychology.
+My earlier research touched on other topics in social cognition and forensic psychology.

 • Is less of an unhealthy ingredient healthy or unhealthy?
 Effects of mere co-occurrence and quantitative relations on attribute judgments (2021)